rundeck/rundeck/docs/en/manpages/man5/aclpolicy-v10.md

 Each entry can contain a single string, or a sequence of strings to define multiple entries.

+Regular expressions are supported in the username or group.

 A single match will result in further evaluation of the policy.

-`username` elements are evaluated first as they are typically more restrictive.
-`group` elements are evaluated second.
-Ordering is not important within this element.

 Examples:

     by:
       username: 'bob'

+    by: #using a regular expression
+      username: 'dev\d+'

     by:
       group: [test,qa,prod]

+    by: #using a regular expression
+      group: 'dev_team_(alpha|beta|gamma)'

     by:
       username: